-Legend has it that the inventors of this dish, the herdsmen and coal men of Maremma, were accustomed to frequent journeys, and thus normally traveled with stale bread, dried meat, oil, garlic, onion, and a few herbs, in order to prepare acquacotta.
+Legend has it that the inventors of this dish, the herdsmen and coalmen of Maremma, were accustomed to frequent journeys, and thus normally travelled with stale bread, dried meat, oil, garlic, onion, and a few herbs, in order to prepare acquacotta.

 A more poetic version of its origin can be traced in the short movie “La Zuppa di Pietra“ (The Stone Soup) by Christian Carmosino, winner of the First Prize at the latest Academia Barilla Short Films Festival.

-In the short film director Carmosino tells a story staged in the 19th century in a village in rural Italy, where the metaphore of a stone soup stands for the pleasure of getting around the table for a rich meal all together by sharing ingredients, big smiles, and a big heart.
+In the short film director, Carmosino tells a story staged in the 19th century in a village in rural Italy, where the metaphor of a stone soup stands for the pleasure of getting around the table for a rich meal all together by sharing ingredients, big smiles, and a big heart.

-Contrary to its origins as a peasant dish, made simply of water and a few flavors, acquacotta is a very hardy soup.
+Contrary to its origins as a peasant dish, made simply of water and a few flavours, acquacotta is a very hardy soup.

 There is an assortment of recipes for acquacotta amongst the different areas of Tuscany, yet acquacotta is distinguishable from other Tuscan soups due to its use of eggs and stale bread at the end of (and not during) its preparation.